NyanHeavy/Vangogh/README.md

 Usage
 ----
-Clone the project.
-Open Vangogh/Assets in unity or import the UnityPackage to your existing project or copy Vangogh.cs and past in your project.
+Open Vangogh/Assets in unity or import the UnityPackage to your existing project or just copy Vangogh.cs and past in your project.
 Add namespace in you script:
 ```csharp
 using NyanHeavyStudios.Vangogh;